Go to search

 The political agreement on the EU's Corporate Sustainability Reporting Directive (CSRD) is excellent as it creates a stable environment for elaborating the European Sustainability Reporting Standards (ESRS).
 This task falls to the European Financial Reporting Advisory Group (EFRAG), a private consulting body in the field of accounting standards established with the encouragement of the European Commission.
 After a public consultation on its first set of draft standards, EFRAG is currently assessing the feedback by different stakeholders and is working on a finalised version of the ESRS.

-Jörg Asmussen (© Laurence Chaperon / GDV)
+Jörg Asmussen (© Christian Kruppa / GDV)

 “Sustainability reporting is at the heart of the European Green Deal.
 Going forward, the availability and the relevance of sustainability data will play an even bigger role in making investment decisions and directing capital flows.
 We have developed a five-point plan that shows how the EU's promising efforts to ensure the disclosure of sustainability data could be adapted to the financial sector a bit better and how contradictory disclosure requirements can be avoided.”